nirelbaz/meniai/README.md

 meniai --name YourBotName --enable-plugins LintExamplePlugin
 ```

-This will trigger the ESLint plugin to run automatically as part of the bot’s task processing workflow, ensuring that files are linted and feedback is provided based on the linting results.
+This will trigger the ESLint plugin to run automatically as part of the bot's task processing workflow, ensuring that files are linted and feedback is provided based on the linting results.

-### Recommended Use Case for MeniAI
+### Recommended Use Case

 MeniAI is ideal for **quickly creating task-specific bots** that automate repetitive tasks like documentation, unit tests, code analysis, or refactoring.
 You start by creating a bot through an easy-to-use wizard, work with it interactively on its first tasks to refine its outcomes, and then automate it within your CI/CD pipeline.